 freshwater shells indicating

+part of an estuary.
 As we should expect from a freshwater deposit,

 we find many individual shells,